We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 • 80.8% evidence quality — the majority of AI classifications are verified by explicit co-authored-by tags, not just heuristics

 That AI commit rate is the number that surprises people.
 More than 8 out of 10 commits had AI involvement.
-AI-assisted development has become the default workflow for this team.
+AI-assisted development has become the default workflow for this team — not an occasional accelerant.

 How This Team Compares to the Platform

-Warclick benchmarks every company against aggregated platform averages.
+Warclick benchmarks every company against aggregated platform averages (Warclick platform aggregate, Q1 2026).
 Here's where this team stands:

 MetricThis TeamPlatform Avg